Fractalbonita/star-wars-characters/README.md

 - SCSS

 ## Setup

 This is a straightforward react-app which uses [yarn](https://yarnpkg.com/), so the usual commands can be applied.

 If you want to install this repo, follow the following steps:

 1. Clone this repo.
 2. Install all dependencies with `yarn install`.
 3. Open the project directory in your favorite text editor.

-### `sass --watch app/sass:public/stylesheets`

-The project directory can be watched automatically with the `--watch` flag.

 ### `yarn start`